Knotx/knotx-fragments/engine/README.md

 `java.util.function.Function<FragmentContext, Single<FragmentResult>>` that transforms one Fragment
 into another.

-Part of the `FragmentResult` is a *Transition* that defines the next *Node* in the graph that Fragment should visit.
+Part of the `FragmentResult` is a *Transition* that defines the next *Node* in the graph that the Fragment should visit.
 If there is no transition defined, default `_success` value is used.
 Action Node transformation may return any *Transition*, but all the transitions but `_success` must be configured.
-If there is no **path** configured for the transition, following logic is applied:
+If there is no **path** configured for the transition, the following logic is applied:
  - if the *Transition* equals `_success` (default value), graph processing finishes
  - otherwise "Unsupported Transition" error occurs.

 ### Composite Node
-This Node may consists of other Composite Nodes or Action Nodes or a mix of both.
+This Node may consist of other Composite Nodes or Action Nodes or a mix of both.
 It enables parallel processing of independent Actions (e.g. calling two external data sources).
 Composite Node may define only two transitions:
   - `_success` - the default one, means that operation ends without any exception
   - `_error` - when operation throws an exception

 > Important note!
-> Action Nodes inside Composite Node may only modify Fragment's payload and should not modify Fragment's body.
+> Action Nodes inside the Composite Node may only modify the Fragment's payload and should not modify the Fragment's body.
-> This is because Actions are executed in parallel and the output of modifying single Fragment's body in parallel
+> This is because Actions are executed in parallel and the output of modifying a single Fragment's body in parallel
 > may differ between different executions.

 ![Node with exits](assets/images/graph_node.png)